Stingless bee: History

 Native meliponines (M. beecheii being the most common) have been kept by the lowland Maya for thousands of years.
 The Yucatec Maya language name for this bee is xunan kab, meaning "(royal, noble) lady bee".
 The bees were once the subject of religious ceremonies and were a symbol of the bee-god Ah-Muzen-Cab, known from the Madrid Codex.

 The bees were, and still are, treated as pets.
 Families would have one or many log-hives hanging in and around their houses.
 Although they are stingless, the bees do bite and can leave welts similar to a mosquito bite.
-The traditional way to gather bees, still favored among the locals, is find a wild hive, then the branch is cut around the hive to create a portable log, enclosing the colony.
+The traditional way to gather bees, still favored among the locals, is to find a wild hive, then the branch is cut around the hive to create a portable log, enclosing the colony.
 With proper maintenance, hives have been recorded as lasting over 80 years, being passed down through generations.
 In the archaeological record of Mesoamerica, stone discs have been found that are generally considered to be the caps of long-disintegrated logs that once housed the beehives.

 Tulum

 Tulum, the site of a pre-Columbian Maya city on the Caribbean coast 130 km south of Cancun, has a god depicted repeatedly all over the site.
 Upside down, he appears as a small figure over many doorways and entrances.
 One of the temples, the Temple of the Descending God (Templo del Dios Descendente), stands just left of the central plaza.
-Speculation is that he may be the "Bee God", Ah Muzen Cab, as seen in the Madrid Codex.
+Speculation holds that he may be the "Bee God", Ah Muzen Cab, as seen in the Madrid Codex.
 It is possible that this was a religious/trade center with emphasis on xunan kab, the "royal lady".